 Height and Weight: 5’1″ and 85 pounds

-Distinguishing Characteristics: White Female, Red/Auburn hair, Gray eyes, Ann has small moles on her lower back and facial freckles, both of her ears are pierced, Ann is a Russian Jewish immigrant and speaks fluent Russian and English, her eyebrows were light in color, she might spell her last name as “Gotliv”
+Distinguishing Characteristics: Caucasian Female, Red/Auburn hair, Gray eyes, Ann has small moles on her lower back and facial freckles, both of her ears are pierced, Ann is a Russian Jewish immigrant and speaks fluent Russian and English, her eyebrows were light in color, she might spell her last name as “Gotliv”

 Clothing/Jewelry Description: A red/white t-shirt, navy blue shorts with distinctive white stripes on the sides, beige colored sneakers, Ann was last known to be wearing a pair of gold earrings with purple stones on them

 Details of Disappearance

 Ann Gotlib was last seen in Louisville, Kentucky on June 1st 1983.
 She was last seen riding her bicycle from the Bashford Manor Mall between 5:30 pm and 6:00 pm.
 She was returning to her family’s home at the time.
 Ann never arrived home and was never seen or heard from again.

 Her red and white bicycle was discovered propped up against a brick pillar which was located outside of Bacon’s Department Store in the mall.
 She was never seen or heard from again.

 Earlier in the day, Ann took a bus to the Jewish Community Center to play tennis with a friend and classmate, Rachel Podgursky.
 After they played Tennis, Rachel’s mother dropped Ann off at her home on Gerald Court and from there she rode her bike to a friend’s home.

 Her friend, Tanya Okmyansky, states that she and Ann watched the television until Ann’s mother called and asked Ann to come home.
 Tanya rode her bike with Ann until they neared the mall and she waved goodbye at that point.
 This is one of the last confirmed sightings of Ann before she disappeared.